-The Williams Campus of CGCC is near the Williams Gateway Airport on Power Road between Ray and Williams Field roads.
+The Williams Campus of CGCC is near the Williams Gateway Airport on Sossaman between Ray and Williams Field roads.
 Administrative offices are located in the Aviation and Technology Center (ATC), and are easily accessible by taking Ray Road to Sossaman Road east of Power Road.
-The campus is anchored by CGCC and ASU.
 A complete Student Services office is located at Williams, as well as student housing.